 The first version came out of the machine exactly the way AI projects often do.
 It was ambitious, broad and slightly drunk on taxonomy.

 There were skills for every category of verification I could imagine.
 There were agents for planning, static analysis, scenario validation, context watching, bug reproduction and report writing.
 The structure looked serious because it had a lot of named parts.
+I was iterating on the idea in my notebook, then I handed that off to GPT-5.5-Pro to come up with a plan, iterated on that for a few days.
+Then I handed that plan over to Codex’s /goal which worked on it for around 10 hours.

-Then I read back through the sessions that built the project and the real pattern was obvious.
+I started using it and realised claude would always get confused which skills to pick and agents to invoke at what that.
+I read back through the sessions that built the project and the real pattern was obvious.
 The first useful correction was not “add more agents.”
 It was “why do these agents exist?”

 An agent is useful when it owns work that can happen independently.
 Watching changing context while a run is active is independent.
 Reading a diff for risk while an environment is starting is independent.
 Running a scenario is independent from a read only witness that watches logs and metrics.